 - 3. Expand SQL Server Network Configuration. - 4.
-Select Protocols for SAGE\ESTIMATING (or the name of your instance). - 5.
+Select Protocols for SAGE_ESTIMATING (or the name of your instance). - 5.
 Right-click on TCP/IP and select Enable. - 6.
 Click [OK].

-Note: You must stop and restart the SQL Server services for this change to take effect.
-See "SQL Server services" (page 23) for more information.
+Note: You need to stop and restart the SQL Server services for this change to take effect.
+See "SQL Server services" (page 22) for more information.